SeanOMik/EnergeticStorage/README.md

         * Only trusted players and the owner of the system can destroy it.

 ## Permissions
 * `energeticstorage.*`: Gives all Energetic Storage permissions.
+Default: `op`
 * `energeticstorage.reload`: Gives permission to reload the Energetic Storage configuration files.
+Default: `op`
 * `energeticstorage.esgive`: Gives permission to give an Energetic Storage item to themselves.
+Default: `op`
 * `energeticstorage.esgive.others`: Gives permission to give an Energetic Storage item to others.
+Default: `op`
 * `energeticstorage.system.open.untrusted`: Gives permission to open an ES System that the player is not trusted on.
+Default: `op`
 * `energeticstorage.system.create`: Gives permission to create an ES System.
+Default: `Everyone`
 * `energeticstorage.system.destroy.untrusted`: Gives permission to destroy a system the player isn't trusted on.
+Default: `op`

 ## Commands
 * /esreload